Get a Free Song

 Bonus: if she's a "I don't need anything" mom, the song is the only gift she literally can't refuse — she can't return it, can't re-gift it, can't tell you not to spend money on her.

 Two minutes of brief.
 Submit.
-Sleep.
-Wake up Sunday and the MP3 is in your inbox.
-Forward to her at 9am her time.
+The MP3 lands in your inbox in about 30 minutes.
+Forward it to her tonight, or first thing in the morning at 9am her time.
 She listens once, she calls you crying, the rest of the day takes care of itself.

-Personalized lyrics · Your music style · Free · 24-hour delivery
+Personalized lyrics · Your music style · Free · ~30-minute delivery

 Brief a Mother's Day song now →